This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Test the cake for doneness by inserting a toothpick into the center of the cake.
 If the toothpick comes out clean, you cake is done.
 Remove from the oven and allow to cool completely.

-- Spoon the COLD mascarpone whipped cream into your bowl and beat on a medium-low speed (speed 3 on your stand mixer).
+- Spoon the cold mascarpone whipped cream into your bowl and beat on a medium-low speed (speed 3 on your stand mixer).
 Slowly pour in the heavy cream, allowing the mascarpone cheese to turn to a liquid consistency.

 - Then increase the mixing speed to high (speed 8-10) and beat it until soft peaks form.

 - Next, add the powdered sugar and vanilla extract, beating on low until sugar is incorporated.
-Then continue beating at a high speed until stiff peaks form.
+Then continue beating at high speed until stiff peaks form.

 - Place half of the whipped cream in a large piping bag fitted with a large open round tip, or simply cut off the end of the piping bag.
 Pipe a layer of frosting and spread evenly.
-Then spread half of the lemon curd over mascarpone filling.
+Then spread half of the lemon curd over the mascarpone filling.

 - Add the second layer of cake and repeat the above steps using all of the remaining lemon curd.
 Next, add the final layer of cake on top.